avinashjaiswal1598/RISC-V-Tapeout-Journey/Week6_Physical_Design_Workshop.md

-# 🧩 Week 6 – Physical Design Workshop
+# 🧩 Week 6 – Physical Design

 Welcome to **Week 6** of the RISC-V Tapeout Journey!
 This week focuses on **hands-on Physical Design** — where your RTL finally starts transforming into a *real silicon layout*.